SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/view-and-investigate-traces.md

 id: view-and-investigate-traces
 title: View and investigate Traces
 sidebar_label: View and investigate Traces
-description: Trace data is visualized through filtered trace lists and icicle charts allowing you to find and troubleshoot faulty transactions easily.
+description: Learn how to search and investigate your traces, trace views, and trace events.
 ---

 Trace data is visualized through filtered trace lists and icicle charts allowing you to find and troubleshoot faulty transactions easily.